-a) are only entitled, will contact b) will only be entitled, contact c) would be only entitled, had contacted a) shall replace, will return b) replaced, would return c) will replace, returns a) have reconsidered, you asked b) will reconsider, will you ask c) would have reconsidered, had you asked
+a) are only entitled, will contact b) will only be entitled, contact c) would be only entitled, had contacted a) shall replace, will return b) replaced, would return c) will replace, returns 29.
+We ... our prices ... us.

 28. We ... faulty goods, provided that the customer ... them in an unused condition together with proof of purchase.